PiotrJustyna/articles/effectful-fsharp/index.md

 This time, we are going to need a new
 repository: [mercury-functional](https://github.com/PiotrJustyna/mercury-functional) written exclusively in F# and based on [mercury-pure-functional](https://github.com/PiotrJustyna/mercury-pure-functional).

+Previously, we isolated all pure responsibilities and divided them between 4 F# modules:

+* Models
+* InputValidation
+* Mappers
+* BusinessLogic

+Leaving the Host written in C#.
+This time, we will be focusing on the Host project.

 ### mercury code